Meta Platforms: Censorship

 Following the election of Donald Trump in 2025, various sources noted possible censorship related to the Democratic Party on Instagram and other Meta platforms.
 In February 2025, a Meta rep flagged journalist Gil Duran's article and other "critiques of tech industry figures" as spam or sensitive content, limiting their reach.

+According to a 2025 complaint by whistleblower Sarah Wynn-Williams, Facebook created in 2014 a "China team" to develop a version of its services that would be allowed in China, a project internally code-named "Project Aldrin".
+The company allegedly created a custom censorship system and agreed to hire 300 content moderators to support it.
+In an email exchange, an employee of Facebook's privacy team wrote, "In exchange for the ability to establish operations in China, FB will agree to grant the Chinese government access to Chinese users’ data — including Hongkongese users’ data".
+According to Wynn-Williams, Facebook also restricted the account of Guo Wengui, a Chinese businessman critical of the government, to foster cooperation with China.
+By 2019, Facebook had abandoned its ambitions in China, as trade tensions between the Trump administration and China escalated.

-In March 2025, Meta attempted to block former employee Sarah Wynn-Williams from promoting or further distributing her memoir, Careless People, that includes allegations of unaddressed sexual harassment in the workplace by senior executives.
+In March 2025, Meta attempted to block Sarah Wynn-Williams from promoting or further distributing her memoir, Careless People, that includes allegations of unaddressed sexual harassment in the workplace by senior executives.
 The New York Times reports that the arbitration is among Meta's most forcible attempts to repudiate a former employee's account of workplace dynamics.
 Publisher Macmillan reacted to the ruling by the Emergency International Arbitral Tribunal by stating that it will ignore its provisions.
 As of 15 march 2025, hardback and digital versions of Careless People were being offered for sale by major online retailers.

+From October 2025, Meta began removing and restricting access for accounts related to LGBTQ, reproductive health and abortion information pages on its platforms.
+Martha Dimitratou, executive director of Repro Uncensored, called Meta's shadow-banning of these issues "One of the biggest waves of censorship we are seeing".